-While residential neighborhoods and land development are typical causes of stormwater pollution, the EPA has identified construction sites, in particular, as an area of concern in their fight to curb stormwater pollution.
+While residential neighborhoods and land development are typical causes of stormwater pollution, the EPA has identified construction sites as a particular area of concern in its fight to curb stormwater pollution.

-While regulatory compliance could be a nightmare, the larger concern for construction managers, will be best preserving their work zone and the surrounding ecological habitat.
+While regulatory compliance could be a nightmare, construction managers’ larger concern will be preserving their work zone and the surrounding ecological habitat.

 Stormwater pollution and improper sediment/erosion control can be devastating for construction projects.
 Not only do improper BMPs pose a risk to your construction site and materials, but they could come with hefty fines that threaten to derail projects altogether.